jayvi/reframe.js/README.md

 ### How?

-**Reframe.js** removes a specified element's `height & width attributes` & then wraps that element in `div` that is an [intrinsic ratio](http://alistapart.com/article/creating-intrinsic-ratios-for-video) of the original element.
+**Reframe.js** removes a specified element's `height & width attributes` and then wraps that element in `div` that is an [intrinsic ratio](http://alistapart.com/article/creating-intrinsic-ratios-for-video) of the original element.
 This plugin is great for **embedded content** like `iframes` or `videos`.

 ### Why?

-**Reframe.js** is inspired by [FitVids](https://github.com/davatron5000/FitVids.js) & does what FitVids does but without the need for `jQuery`.
-This makes the plugin highly valuable when including it in a module that has to be very small & with minimal dependencies.
+**Reframe.js** is inspired by [FitVids](https://github.com/davatron5000/FitVids.js) and does what FitVids does but without the need for `jQuery`.
+This makes the plugin highly valuable when including it in a module that has to be very small and with minimal dependencies.
 Here's a basic [codepen example](http://codepen.io/yowainwright/pen/amzAEo).

-This plugin is small - `~1.3kb` unminified & is meant to do 1 thing - _wrap elements that aren't responsive & make them responsive_. 💪
+This plugin is small - `~1.3kb` unminified and is meant to do 1 thing - _wrap elements that aren't responsive and make them responsive_. 💪

 ### Options